joelsernamoreno/badusb_sd_wifi/README.md

 Pc: If accessed from a computer, it allows you to use your computer's physical keyboard to send pressed keys to the computer where the badUSB is connected.

-Phone (Coming soon): If accessed from your mobile phone, allows you to use your mobile phone keyboard from a textarea.
+Phone: If accessed from your mobile phone, allows you to use your mobile phone keyboard from a textarea.

 - Live Payload: Allows to execute commands and payloads from a textarea.